 Even if having automated testing systems, nothing beats a good testing session by a dedicated QA team.
-So, get your testing team together, try out the product, log bugs and generally push the code to breaking point.
-After that, send it back to the developers to fix it.
+So, get your testing team together, try out the product, log bugs, and generally push the code to breaking point.
+Afterward, send it back to the developers to fix it.

 After the software has been tested, the final deployment takes place.
 But, this is not as simple as the click of a button.
 There are a lot of things to consider in this software development life cycle process, including:

-- Who will give the final approval before launch?
+- Who will give the final approval before launching?

 - Do you launch it to everyone in production or selected users?

 - If there are issues with the deployment, what will you do next?